 - Decide what to do about it. (sanctioning)

 The role of hearing authorities, such as the University Conduct Board (UCB), in a formal hearing is very straight forward.
-Generally, a UCB panel is comprised of three univeristy representatives (one faculty member, one administrator, one student) along with a presiding hearing officer known as a Process Advisor.
-In some instances such as when there is a need to have a hearing over the summer, a hearing will be coordinated in which a single administrator will preside soley over the hearing and make a decision of responsibility based on the presented evidence.
+Generally, a UCB panel is comprised of three university representatives (one faculty member, one administrator, one student) along with a presiding hearing officer known as a Process Advisor.
+In some instances such as when there is a need to have a hearing over the summer, a hearing will be coordinated in which a single administrator will preside solely over the hearing and make a decision of responsibility based on the presented evidence.

 Note: For informational purposes.
-Consult the The Key Student Handbook for the most up to date and official policies and procedures.
+Consult The Key Student Handbook for the most up to date and official policies and procedures.
 Please also note that hearing procedures for Sexual/Gender Based Offenses may follow an alternate hearing procedure.

 Opening of the Hearing

 - No one other than the hearing authority or board, the Complainant, the Respondent(s) and advocates, if present, are normally at the opening of a proceeding.
 Witnesses are to serve as a means of substantiating the facts of a particular case and are called at the appropriate time.

 - When a hearing is ready to begin, the hearing officer, sometimes referred to as the Process Advisor, will introduce himself/herself and will ask the conduct board to do the same.
-When this is done, the hearing office will ask all additional parties to introduce themselves.
+When this is done, the hearing officer will ask all additional parties to introduce themselves.